RetroDECK/ES-DE/USERGUIDE.md

 #### Lutris

+**Note: If you get a white screen in ES-DE after returning from a game that switches screen resolution then refer to the Known issues section in [CHANGELOG.md](CHANGELOG.md#known-issues) for a workaround.**

 Lutris runs only on Unix so it's only present as a placeholder in the es_systems.cfg templates for macOS and Windows.

 These games are executed via the Lutris binary (well it's actually a Python script), and you simply create a shell script per game using the syntax `lutris lutris:rungame/<game name>`